1970s in Bangladesh: Energy

 Through Presidential Order 59 of 31 May 1972, Bangladesh Power Development Board (BPDB) was entrusted with the responsibilities of operation, maintenance, and development of generation, transmission & distribution facilities of electricity throughout the country.
 A separate division of the Ministry of Energy oversaw oil and gas while Petrobangla, established in 1974, became the main state oil and gas operator.
-Later, Rural Electrification Board (REB) was established for the development of electricity in the rural areas for the effective benefit of rural people on October 1977.
+Later, Rural Electrification Board (REB) was established for the development of electricity in the rural areas for the effective benefit of rural people in October 1977.

 In 1973 per capital electric power consumption was 15.2 kWh, which increased to 21.0 kWh by 1979.
 During the same period per capita energy usage increased from 92.5 kg of oil equivalent to 99.4 kg and fossil fuel energy consumption increased from 24.2% to 29.4% of total.

 In 1973 the electricity produced in the country was coming from hydroelectric sources: 23.6%, natural gas sources: 34.7% and oil sources: 41.7%.
 By 1979 the same distribution changed to - hydroelectric sources: 24.4%, natural gas sources: 45.6% and oil sources: 29.9%.